moorejandy/clicky-game/README.md

 ### How to play
 1. Click on an album cover.
 2. Once the cards reshuffle, click again.
-* Remember which cards you've cliced on because if you click the same card twice, you have to start over.
+* Remember which cards you've clicked on because if you click the same card twice, you have to start over.

 ![](clicky/src/assets/clickygame.gif)